-Calls for evidence for these reports were published in May and October 2013.
-We saw a high level of interest and received over 800 pieces of written evidence from a broad spectrum of experts and interested parties including parliamentary committees, Members of Parliament, Members of the European Parliament, the devolved Administrations and Crown dependencies, business groups, think-tanks, academics, civil society groups and professional membership associations.
-The evidence we received was again of high quality and I would like to take this opportunity to thank all those who contributed.
+Calls for evidence for fourth semester reports were published in March 2014.
+We saw a high level of interest and received nearly 350 pieces of written evidence.
+The review attracted input from a broad spectrum of experts and interested parties including parliamentary committees, Members of the European Parliament, the devolved Administrations and Crown Dependencies, business groups, think-tanks, academics, civil society groups and professional membership associations based both in the UK and beyond.
+The evidence we received in the fourth semester was again of high quality and I would like to take this opportunity to thank all those who contributed.

-As with semesters one and two, the reports have undergone rigorous internal challenge to ensure they are balanced, robust and evidence-based.
-Evidence submitted (subject to the provisions of the Data Protection Act) has been published alongside the reports on the gov.uk website to ensure transparency.
-With publication of the third semester, 25 of the 32 reports are now complete.
-By bringing all the evidence together in one place, the review enables people to judge for themselves how the current arrangements are working, as well as providing a valuable contribution to the wider debate on EU reform.
+As with previous semesters, the reports have undergone rigorous internal challenge to ensure they are balanced, robust and evidence-based.
+Evidence submitted—subject to the provisions of the Data Protection Act—will be published alongside the reports on the gov.uk website to ensure transparency.

-The third semester reports, along with the first and second semester reports and calls for evidence for semester four, are available at: https://www.gov.uk/review-of-the-balance-of-competences.
-Copies of the reports will be deposited in the Libraries of both Houses and hard copies are available in the Vote and Printed Papers Offices.
+The fourth semester reports, along with reports from all previous semesters, are available at: https://www.gov.uk/review-of-the-balance-of-competences.
+Copies of the reports will be deposited in the Libraries of both Houses and hard copies will be made available in the Vote and Printed Papers Offices.